 This is a book about the social interactions and situations that are the underpinnings of the open source world.
 It's about how humans collaboratively create software.

 The ramifications of this tweak to copyright are tremendous.
 Open source software doesn't have to be a closely-guarded secret: instead, it's usually created in public spaces, shared widely, and distributed for free.
-Because everyone can read the source code and contribute changes back, software projects can become collaborative projects between multiple companies, private individuals, foundations, and even governments, all sharing in the work of creating software and the benefit of having it.
+Since everyone can read the source code and contribute changes back, software projects can become collaborative projects between multiple companies, private individuals, foundations, and even governments, all sharing in the work of creating software and the benefit of having it.

-The successes of open source software have been world-changing: the Linux operating system runs most of the Internet, the git version control system is the basis for GitHub, and thousands of other pieces of open source software make everyday life possible.
+The successes of open source software have been world-changing: the Linux operating system runs the majority of the Internet, the git version control system is the basis for GitHub, and thousands of other pieces of open source software make everyday life possible.
 On a personal level, open source software and the systems of collaboration it comes with have enabled people to work remotely, make friends, and learn about parts of systems that were previously the exclusive domain of experts.

 But that's the ideal.
-The everyday work of creating things is difficult and fraught - filled with the same social difficulties as any other job, as well as unusual new challenges.
+The everyday work of creating things is difficult and fraught - filled with the same social difficulties as any other job, along with unusual new challenges.
 How do communities scale when they contain differing opinions and styles?
 How do decisions get made without formal power structures - or does decision-making require the creation of such structures?
 What about the way that these projects interact with companies who wield the power of commerce, users who have the power of speech, and developers who may have more technical skill than collaborative ability?

 The world of technology is filled with fascinating technical challenges and big esteem boosts for whoever can factor primes faster or reduce latency.
 But people problems are the ones that decide whether most projects succeed or fail.
 Software projects are made of people with priorities, feelings, and needs.
 The daily tasks of a project maintainer often have nothing to do with typing C++ and lots to do with resolving conflict and balancing concerns.